AndranikGR/Game-Ballon-protect/README.md

 # Game-Ballon-protect
-Game on Corona SDK  programming language is LUA
+Game on Corona SDK.
+Psrogramming language is LUA